-The book has been written to cover single semester final year undergraduate options or MSc modules in the area of real-time systems design and implementation.
-Assuming a certain level of general systems design and programming experience, this text will extend students knowledge and skills into an area of computing which has increasing relevance in a modern world of telecommunications and ‘intelligent’ equipment using embedded microcontrollers.
+Real-Time Systems Development introduces computing students and professional programmers to the development of software for real-time applications.
+Based on the academic and commercial experience of the author, the book is an ideal companion to final year undergraduate options or MSc modules in the area of real-time systems design and implementation.
+Assuming a certain level of general systems design and programming experience, this text will extend students’ knowledge and skills into an area of computing which has increasing relevance in a modern world of telecommunications and ‘intelligent’ equipment using embedded microcontrollers.

 - Concise treatment delivers material in manageable sections